snltd/SexyMF/README.md

 It runs as a Node.js process, listening (by default on port 9206) for HTTP requests, which it passes on to SMF via calls to the normal userland commands like `svcs(1)`, `svccfg(1M)` and `svcadm(1M)`.
 Responses are usually sent back to the client as JSON objects.
+(The exceptions are detailed in this document.)

-Where possible, the URIs used to access the API try to mimic the SMF commands with which the user should already be familiar.
+As far as is possible, the URIs used to access the API try to mimic the SMF commands with which the user should already be familiar.

 If SexyMF is running in a host's global zone, and has sufficient operating system privileges, it is possible to operate on services in that host's non-global zones (NGZs).

 The SMF command-line tools are sophisticated, with many modes and options.
-No attempt is made to provide a comprehensive web interface to them.
+No attempt is made to provide a comprehensive interface to them.
 This software is written with cloud deployments in mind, where it will be beneficial to be able to stop, restart and reconfigure running services on a large number of hosts or zones in a simple way, and the API reflects that.

 If you find the API does not expose a feature you wish that it did, either fork the project and do it yourself, or raise an issue and I'll see what I can do.

 It is called what it's called because it's SMF (clearly), and in early 2013, what's sexier than a RESTful web API on anything?
 And because I like Prince.

 ## Installation